mholyk8/mholyk8/README.md

 ## Hi there 👋

+My name is Matt, and I am a recent graduate of the Computer Engineering program at the Northern Alberta Institute of Technology.
+I thoroughly enjoyed everything the program had to offer and am excited to take the first step in my new career.

-- 🔭 I’m currently job hunting in the software development field.
+    🔭 I am currently seeking job opportunities in software development.

-- 🌱 I’m currently learning the React Library for Javascript.
+    🌱 I am learning the React library for JavaScript.

-- 👯 I’m looking to network with other coders 🙂
+    👯 I am looking to network with other coders 🙂

 <!--
 **mholyk8/mholyk8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.